Deterministic Generation of Multipartite Entanglement via Causal Activation in the Quantum Internet: Methods

 Since unitary matrices preserve orthogonality, from \eqref{eq:24}, it follows that $\overrightarrow{U_0}\ket{\varphi_0} = \left( \overleftarrow{U_0} \ket{\varphi_0} \right)^\perp$, which constitutes a \textit{reductio ad absurdum}.
 Hence, the thesis follow. \end{proof} \end{theorem}

 \begin{remark} Although the deterministic generation of any $n$-partite GHZ-like state requires only a qubit degree of freedom controlling two different evolutions coherently, the deterministic generation of W-like states requires a higher-order control of the causal orders.
 Specifically, $n$ local unitaries -- with $n$ being a power of $2$ -- must be arranged in a particular way.
 The rationale for this requirement lays in the necessity of having a maximally coherent basis of states that serves as a measurement setup on the controlling degrees of freedom, allowing the deterministic generation of the superposition required in the W states on all outputs.
 This requirement can only be met in Hilbert spaces of dimension which is a power of two.
 In such space, an orthonormal basis of maximally coherent states exists, and it can be used to coherentely control the order of the local unitaries.
 Therefore, generating $n$-partite W-like states deterministically, where $n=2^d$, encounters no problem as we can always find a maximally coherent orthonormal basis achieving this.
 Instead, a slight adjustment on the control strategy needs to be handled in order to achieve the deterministic generation of $n$-partite W states when $n$ is not a power of $2$.
-To overcome this issue, we embed the control degrees of freedom in a larger Hilbert space of dimension $2^d$ where $d=\lceil \log_2 n \rceil$. \end{remark}
+To overcome this issue, we embed the control degrees of freedom in a larger Hilbert space of dimension $2^d$ where $d=\lceil \log_2 n \rceil$.
+It is important to note that this requirement is not necessary if only heralded entanglement generation is desired.
+In this case, any qudit state of dimension $n$ can be used to control the order of the $n$ local unitaries.
+Otherwise, this condition is not suitable for the deterministic generation of entangled states. \end{remark}

 \begin{proposition} The state in \eqref{Eq:11} is bi-separable if and only if the condition given in \eqref{Eq:13} holds. \begin{proof} The proof follows the similar steps of Proposition~\ref{Prop:02}. \end{proof} \end{proposition}